binotation/radix-calc/README.md

 ./calc.out
 ```

 Enter a number of radix 2, 8, 10 or 16, i.e. binary, octal, decimal or hexdecimal.
+The acceptable range is [-2^31, 2^31-1], i.e. 32-bit 2's-complement integers.

 Format for each radix:
 - binary: 0bddd...
 - octal: 0ddd...
 - decimal: ddd...